Easy Cranberry Bread Recipe (100% Whole Wheat)

 Ingredients

-- 2 cups whole wheat pastry flour or white whole wheat flour
+- 2 cups whole wheat pastry flour (or all purpose flour)

 - 1-1/2 teaspoons baking powder